3. Andalusia & Levante

 Day 4.
 Seville - Granada (250 km ~ 155 miles)

-Breakfast, then transfer to Granada - a beautiful city right at the foot of the spectacular Sierra Nevada mountains.
-The popular favorite of the region of Andalusia, Granada has a rich history, fantastic range of sites to see, and a bustling nightlife.
+Breakfast, then transfer to Granada, a beautiful city right at the foot of the spectacular Sierra Nevada mountains.
+The popular favorite of the region of Andalusia, Granada has a rich history, a fantastic range of sites to see, and a bustling nightlife.
 With Arab influences and Spanish charm, there is plenty of culture and history to explore here.
-Upon arrival you’ll have a guided tour to see the famous complex of La Alhambra, its Arabian palaces Nazaries, and its green and picturesque Generalife Gardens.
+Upon arrival, you’ll have a guided tour to see the famous complex of La Alhambra*, its Arabian palaces, Nazaries, and its green and picturesque Generalife Gardens.

-• Alhambra is definitely number one on the list of unmissable things to see in Granada, and the most visited sight in the whole Spain.
+• Alhambra is definitely number one on the list of unmissable things to see in Granada and the most visited sight in all of Spain.
 The world-renowned Alhambra gets its name from the Arabic for ''Red Castle'', and has been poetically described as the place where the air is clear and the fresh water from the mountains reaches.
-Partly a palace, partly fort, the Alhambra is now a dedicated UNESCO World Heritage site and boasts spectacular medieval architecture which captivates its thousands of visitors.
+Partly a palace, partly a fort, the Alhambra is now a dedicated UNESCO World Heritage site and boasts spectacular medieval architecture that captivates its thousands of visitors.
 It tends to get quite crowded, given its magical nature, with around 6,000 visitors a day, but its beauty can be appreciated even in the busiest of moments.

-The tour to Alhambra is already quite extensive and includes a good part of walking, so it's your choice the rest of the day - to relax in the hotel or continue to explore the city of Granada on your own.
+The tour to Alhambra is already quite extensive and includes a good part of walking, so it's your choice the rest of the day: to relax in the hotel or continue to explore the city of Granada on your own.
 Suggested places to visit on the second half of the day.

-• Albaicín - another UNESCO World Heritage site in the heart of the city of Granada, Albaicín is a district of the city boasting narrow winding streets that have stood here since its medieval Moorish era.
+• Albaicín is another UNESCO World Heritage Site in the heart of the city of Granada.
+Albaicín is a district of the city boasting narrow, winding streets that have stood here since its medieval Moorish era.
 Often described as a different world inside Granada, the strong Muslim influence makes Albaicín somewhat of an open-air museum.
 After touring the narrow and characterful streets to experience the charm of the past, you can relax in one of its many bars and terraces and enjoy a spectacular sunset over the Alhambra.

-• Granada’s Cathedral located near the Plaza Nueva, was built on the site of a former mosque by Queen Isabella as a symbol of the Christian victory over the Moors.
-With parts of it decorated with beautiful intricate sculptures, there is much beauty and architecture to be admired.
+• Granada’s Cathedral, located near the Plaza Nueva, was built on the site of a former mosque by Queen Isabella as a symbol of the Christian victory over the Moors.
+With parts of it decorated with beautiful, intricate sculptures, there is much beauty and architecture to be admired.
 Complete with numerous chapels, each with their own character and artistic style, this iconic and historical building is definitely worth a visit.

 • Try free tapas ''culture''.
 Tapas (an appetizer or snack in Spanish cuisine) is certainly one of the first things that comes to mind whenever Spain is mentioned, and Granada is probably the city most renowned for its popular tradition of free tapas.
 With the fantastic ''buy a drink, get free tapas'' phenomenon, this timely Spanish tradition is even more popular here.
-With countless numbers of bars and tapas restaurants, you’ll certainly be left with plenty of choice of where to get these tempting little snacks.
-Offering everything from gourmet and international tapas like sushi and caviar, to traditional Spanish jamón (dry-cured ham), you can’t leave Granada without experiencing this culinary delight.
+With countless numbers of bars and tapas restaurants, you’ll certainly be left with plenty of choice as to where to get these tempting little snacks.
+Offering everything from gourmet and international tapas like sushi and caviar to traditional Spanish jamón (dry-cured ham), you can’t leave Granada without experiencing this culinary delight.

 Dinner and night in Granada.